CodingTrain/thecodingtrain.com/README.md

 3. Run `npm run dev`

 This will start a local server and the website will now be accessible on [localhost:8000](http://localhost:8000).
 Changes to most files will be auto-updated in the browser while the website is running.

+**Note:** In some cases, specially when updating loaded content, you need to restart the local server with `npm run dev`.
+And in some cases that may fail because of Gatsby's cache usage.
+If you run `npm run clean` before `npm run dev`, that should fix it.